legal-hkr/ainode-rocm/README.md

     *   The Ollama API will be accessible on the standard port `11434`.

     You can access these interfaces using your web browser or with tools like `curl` or `Postman`.

+6. In addition, you can access the i3 on Desktop via port `3389` (RDP).